Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: FASER2

 A simple lead-scintillator calorimeter would be sufficient for the reconstruction of energy deposits from electrons and hadronic decay products of LLPs.
 A more advanced calorimeter is also under study to be based on dual-readout calorimetry~\cite{Lee:2017xss,Antonello:2018sna} technology, especially for the central region.
 This builds upon experience of existing prototypes for future collider R\&D, but modified for the specific physics needs of FASER2: spatial resolution sufficient to identify particles at $\sim 1-10$~mm separation; good energy resolution; improved longitudinal segmentation with respect to FASER; and the capability to perform particle identification, separating, for example, electrons and pions.

-The ability to identify separately electrons and muons would be very important for signal characterization, background suppression, and for the interface with FASER$\nu$2.
+The ability to separately identify electrons and muons would be very important for signal characterization, background suppression, and for the interface with FASER$\nu$2.
 To achieve this, ${\cal O}(10)$ interaction lengths of iron will be placed after the calorimeter, with sufficient depth to absorb pions and other hadrons, followed by a detector for muon identification, for which additional SciFi planes could be used.
-Finally, the veto system will be required to reject muon rates of approximately 20 kHz.
+Finally, the front veto system will be required to reject a rate of approximately 20 kHz of muons from the IP.
 Scintillator-based approaches have proven to be sufficient for this in FASER, and a similar, but re-optimised, design is foreseen for FASER2.
 The event rate and size are much lower than most LHC experiments, so the trigger needs are not expected to be a limiting issue.
 For instance, it is expected that it will be possible to significantly simplify the readout of the tracker, with respect to what is used in the LHCb SciFi detector.

 Various performance studies have been performed to assess different design considerations and technologies for FASER2.
 Metrics such as momentum resolution, LLP sensitivity, and geometrical acceptance have been studied both in terms of physics performance and the implied detector technology complexity and cost.
 Different simulation tools have been utilised for these studies:~the FORESEE~\cite{Kling:2021fwx} package is used for the simulation and event generation of LLP production from forward hadrons; the Geant4~\cite{Agostinelli:2002hh} simulation framework is used for the propagation of particles through a magnetic field in the LLP decay product separation studied; and the ACTS~\cite{Ai:2021ghi} tool is used for track reconstruction studies.